An exquisite neo-Classical country house executed in perfect symmetry - Country Life

 Henbury Hall’s 12 acres of breathtakingly lovely gardens, which predate the present house, are a tribute to successive generations of devoted custodians, among them Gilly de Ferranti, the present vendor and Sebastian’s widow, who has restored the Grade II-listed walled garden, which is now completely organic, growing fruit and vegetables for the house, along with cutting flowers.

 To the west of the walled garden is the magnificent pool house, designed and built of curved glass by Francis Machin.

 Highlights of the gardens, which are beautifully laid out around two central lakes, include extensive Victorian glasshouses by Foster & Pearson.
 They are still in use and contain many fine and rare specimens of orchids and other plants, which are liberally displayed throughout the house.

-However, true to the English ideal of a ‘proper’ country estate, Henbury Hall’s pristine 530 acres are no mere showcase for an architectural masterpiece.
-With some 394 acres of farmland, including parkland and a polo field, together with 108 acres of woodland, this is a fully functioning farming and sporting unit, with a successful shoot run in conjunction with the neighbouring estate.
+The main lot – Lot 1 – consists of Henbury Hall itself, plus the sublime gardens, grounds and parkland that include lakes, waterfalls and a pool house with pool house with stone waterfall and Jacuzzi.
+Also included are the stable block, which includes four separate flats and apartments, and the two-bedroom cottage, all within approximately 140 acres.

+Lots 2 and 3 would be fine country residences in their own right.
+The former, dubbed ‘The Cave’ (pictured below), is a Grade II-listed, five-bedroom house with an orangery set in 14 acres of its own land.

+Lot 3, ‘Pale Lodge’, has one bedroom fewer than The Cave, but rather more land at 45 acres and a distinctly different character.

+Lot 4, Horseshoe Lodge, is another Grade II-listed home, a three-bedroom place set within landscaped gardens.
+The remaining lots take in farmland, woodland and Henbury Hall’s polo ground, which is currently let out.
+You can see more details of the various lots here.

-Henbury Hall is on the market with Savills at a guide price of £20 million – see more details and pictures.
+Henbury Hall is on the market with Jackson-Stops via OnTheMarket.com – see more details and pictures.

 Charming old school house designed by a founding member of the Institute of British Architects